|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+Cabbage rolls are considered comfort food in many cuisines, and they're not difficult to do.
 The filling for these slow cooker cabbage rolls is made with a savory mixture of ground beef, ground pork, a little bacon, and cooked rice.
-The tangy tomato sauce is perfect for this tasty cabbage dish.
+The tangy tomato sauce is perfect for this tasty dish.

 Place the head of cabbage in a microwave-safe dish.
 Microwave the cabbage on high for about 14 minutes.
 When the cabbage is cool enough to handle, peel off the leaves.

 Fry the salt pork or bacon pieces and set aside.

 Combine beef, pork, egg, milk, onion, rice, salt, and pepper; mix well.
 Place 1/4 cup meat mixture onto a cabbage leaf.
 Roll it up burrito-style and put it into the crock pot (fasten with toothpicks if desired).
 Repeat with the remaining leaves and meat mixture.